Monday, August 31, 2015

 Having our fill of city life, it was time to move on to the Gudvangen camping grounds (well glamping, actually) at the base of the Songnefjord.
 In the Viking era, Gudvangen, meaning “God’s place by the water” was a Viking settlement and an important market area.
 In the 12th c, the black plague decimated the entire population.
 (Apparently the Brits carried this dreadful disease with them, unintentionally of course, to Bergen on a sailing ship!)

 Our host was a Viking, with a less than blood-curdling name.
 And a pet Chihuahua!
-But we forgave him as he’d arranged a tour of the area for us in his mini-bus.
+But we forgave him as he’d arranged a wonderful tour of the area for us in his mini-bus.

 Our camping ground at Gudvangen was set in lush green fields amidst the most amazing scenery yet.
 The lack of noise, other than the thunderous crash of waterfalls, was exceptional and the air so, so fresh and so, so crisp.